cagross/react-specials/README.md

 - Node.js installed on your system.
 I'm not sure on the absolute minimum version required, but I can say that to date, the majority of development has been with Node versions 12 and 13.
 - Access to a valid GMail account (or other email account allowing you to send emails).
 Required for the notify component only.
 - Ability to create a MongoDB Atlas database (any plan--including the free plan--should be sufficient).
-- If you are physically located outside of the United States, the store search feature may not function properly.
-You may have to first install a VPN, enable it, and connect to a US-based location.

 ### Install the Project